apprenticelearner/AL_Core/README.md

 ```

 **If you are on Windows**, you may need to install pytorch separately.
 We recommend downloading the relevant .whl file (mostly likely torch‑1.0.1‑cp37‑cp37m‑win_amd64.whl) from here: https://www.lfd.uci.edu/~gohlke/pythonlibs/#pytorch.
-Navigate a terminal to where you downloaded the file and instal with:
+Navigate a terminal to where you downloaded the file and install with:

 ```bash
 python3 -m pip install torch‑1.0.1‑cp37‑cp37m‑win_amd64.whl